About the awards

 With the school KESO and leadership team, she has ensured the school develops a strategic and annual plan based on school and state data.
 Her team carefully monitors student achievement, so student-focused initiatives have the breadth and reach needed to improve student outcomes in wellbeing and achievement.
 The plan highlights programs to celebrate achievement and support children.

 Donna leads the community RAP proposal and goal setting contributes to ongoing health of the school’s inclusive culture.
 Authentic partnerships in planning support self-determination.
 She is determined to improve the school’s staff capacity by engaging in professional development to ensure the school embraces Aboriginal inclusion.

 Aboriginal Community Leadership

-This category recognises efforts made to foster improved knowledge, understanding and appreciation for Aboriginal histories, people, and cultures.
+This category has two winners and recognises efforts made to foster improved knowledge, understanding and appreciation for Aboriginal histories, people, and cultures.